 More Like This: Is this your first Permanent Change of Station (PCS)?
 Come prepared by learning more about the military PCS process!

 2. Verify DOT & MC Numbers

 Most personal auto policies do not provide coverage for a vehicle during shipment.
-It is best to be prepared and educate yourself about the various types of insurance held by the companies you are considering for shipping your vehicle.
+As such, it is best to be prepared and educate yourself about the various types of insurance held by the companies you are considering for shipping your vehicle.

 If the vehicle is damaged in any way, you will want to let your carrier know that before they arrive so they can plan accordingly.
-The car should also be empty of belongings.
-You will want to have one car by itself ready to go with the car.
-To make the inspection easier, a quick rise or trip through the car wash before drop off is helpful!
+The car should also be empty of belongings, and to make the inspection and drop-off easier, a quick rinse or trip through the car wash is helpful!

-2. Thorough inspection
+2. Conduct a Thorough Inspection

-Before your car is loaded onto the transport, the driver and you will complete a thorough inspection to detail the condition of the car on the Bill of Lading.
-It is vital that the car is clean enough that are able to clearly see and record any scrapes or dings and the over all condition of the vehicle.
+Before your car is loaded for transport, you and the driver will complete a thorough inspection to detail the condition of the car on the Bill of Lading.
+It is vital that the car is clean enough that they are able to clearly see and record any scrapes or dings as well as the overall condition of the vehicle.

 Snapping a few pictures of the outside, interior and odometer for your own records is always a good idea.
 This way, you and the driver have a clear understanding of the condition of the vehicle when it was left in their hands.

 At the receiving end, you will be expected to do a similar inspection.
 Ensuring good documentation from beginning to end makes it much easier to recoup expenses if there is any damage to your vehicle.